Evan Bouchard: International play

 On December 3, 2018, Bouchard was loaned to Canada junior team to compete for a roster spot on their 2019 World Junior Championships team.
 On December 25, Bouchard was named an alternate captain for Canada, along with Jaret Anderson-Dolan and Ian Mitchell, for the 2019 World Junior Championships.

+On May 5, 2026, Bouchard and Oilers teammate Darnell Nurse were added to Canada senior team's roster for the 2026 World Championship, which was Bouchard's senior debut for his country.
+Following an illegal check to the head by Ryan Lindgren in an eventual 4–0 quarterfinals win against the United States on May 28, Bouchard left the game and was unable to play for the remainder of the tournament.